Abewok/Updates/README.md

 ## Released on Oct 2024
 ## WHAT'S NEW ON VERSION 1.3.0.3

-1. New Salary Scale JEG2
+1. New Salary Scale JEG2 Included

 ## Released on Aug 2024